CraftRigs

 At 35B, this isn't a speed comparison.
 It's "runs at 100+ tok/s" vs. "can't load the model."

 The 14B tier is unchanged by this specific release.
-With llama.cpp Metal (the path all Macs still use for non-MLX models):
+With llama.cpp Metal (the path all Macs still use for non-MLX models), decode speed is bandwidth-bound: a 14B model at Q4_K_M is roughly a 9GB read per token, so the theoretical ceiling is memory bandwidth ÷ 9GB:

-These are close.
-And since Ollama 0.19 MLX doesn't yet support the Qwen2.5 14B or Llama family at this quantization, neither config gets a 93% uplift here.
+At 14B the RTX 4060 Ti is roughly twice as fast as a base M4 Mac Mini and on par with an M4 Pro — and since the MLX preview doesn't cover the Qwen2.5 14B or Llama family, none of these configs get the 93% uplift here.
 The RTX build stays ahead on prefill throughput and costs roughly half as much for a 14B-focused workflow.

 This isn't a clean winner-loser comparison — it's two different tools.